SwiftERM Hyper-personalisation for ecommerce email marketing

 5. SEO, paid media, and digital advertising

 Mostly found in enterprise marketing automation tools, SEO, Paid Media, and digital advertising features help marketers run their paid campaigns from the centralized marketing tool where most other marketing campaigns live.
-SMBs may find that managing these campaigns in free or best of breed tools is sufficient, but it doesn’t hurt to have all that data consolidated in a single interface for analytics.
+SMBs may find that managing these campaigns in free or best-of-breed tools is sufficient, but it doesn’t hurt to have all that data consolidated in a single interface for analytics.

-• Personalised customer targeting: Companies who do not work to make their marketing more personalised to the individual wants and needs of consumers will find themselves left in the proverbial dust of their competitors.
+• Hyper-personalised customer targeting: Companies who do not work to make their marketing more personalised to the individual wants and needs of consumers will find themselves left in the proverbial dust of their competitors.

 • Account-based marketing: Although the buzz about account-based marketing (ABM) has died down a bit since its height in 2016, many companies still use this marketing technique to increase revenue and ROI.
 ABM tools in marketing automation software help companies run multi-channel engagement campaigns that target specific companies.